ValBMe/ValBMe/README.md

 - 👋 Hi, I’m @Valentín B
 - 👀 I’m interested in business and economics
-- 🌱 I’m currently learning business and economics
 - I’m looking to collaborate on Machine learning or big data analysis projects
-- 📫  Reach me at valentin.benitez1060@alumnos.udg.mx
+- 📫  Reach me at valentin.benitezmendez@hotmail.com

 <!---
 ValBMe/ValBMe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.